ml-opensource/Playbook/ci/bitrise-app-store-connect-api-key.md

 </p>

-## Upload the App Store Connect API key to Bitrise
+## 2. Upload the App Store Connect API key to Bitrise

 Go to:
-- your app on Bitrise
+- Your app on Bitrise
 - Workflow
 - Code signing tab

-Upload the .p8 file to the Generic File Storage and give it a name that you will later fill in to the Upload step.
-Also make the file protected so noone can download it.
+Upload the .p8 file to the Generic File Storage and give it a name that you will later fill in the Upload step.
+Also make the file protected so no one can download it.

 <p align="center">
   <img src="../images/ci/09-api-key.png?raw=true" alt="Bitrise API key upload"/>
 </p>

-## Adjust the Bitrise Upload step
+## 3. Adjust the Bitrise Upload step

-Find the "Deploy to iTunes Connect" step in your workflow.
+Find the "Deploy to iTunes Connect" step in your Workflow.

 Set these input vars:
 - Bitrise App Developer Connection - off
-- API Key URL - the variable name of the .p8 file you uploaded to the Generic File Storage in the previous step
+- API Key URL - the variable name of the .p8 file you uploaded to the Generic File Storage in the previous step.
-- API Key Issuer ID - can be obtained at App Store Connect at the webpage with the API key (see above)
+- API Key Issuer ID - can be obtained at App Store Connect ona the webpage with the API key (see above).
 - Email and Password - remove these.
-They will cause an error otherwise.
+They will probably cause an error otherwise.

 <p align="center">
   <img src="../images/ci/10-api-key.png?raw=true" alt="Bitrise Upload Step"/>
 </p>

 All set and done.